 In accordance with section 7(2) of the Danish Executive Order on the Company Appeals Board of the Danish Ministry of Industry, Business and Financial Affairs, complaints made to the Company Appeals Board are subject to a fee of DKK 4,000.
-In accordance with section 15(4) of the executive order, the Board or its chairman on its behalf may decide to refund the fee paid in full or in part in the event that the complainant's claim is upheld in full or in part.
+According to section 15(4) of the Danish Executive Order, the Board or its chairman on its behalf may decide to refund part of or the whole fee paid if the complainant's claim is upheld wholly or in part.
 The fee is refunded if the Board decides not to consider the complaint.